WKBN First News top stories of 2019

 On the second day of 2019, Niles police shot and killed Matthew Burroughs at the Royal Mall Apartments.
 No charges would be filed against Niles police.

-In July, charges were filed against Antonio Gonzales and Paul Bacorn after Gonzales’ 14-year-old son in Greenville died from what police say was abuse.
+In October, charges were filed against Antonio Gonzalez and Paul Bacorn after Gonzalez’s 14-year-old son in Greenville died from what police say was abuse.

 July was also when a brawl occurred in a Mahoning County courtroom as Dale Williams was to be sentenced in the killing of Elizabeth Stewart.

-Over two weeks in August, Boardman’s Justin Olsen was charged with threating federal law officers and New Middletown’s James Reardon with threating the Jewish Community Center.
+Over two weeks in August, Boardman’s Justin Olsen was charged with threatening federal law officers and New Middletown’s James Reardon with threatening the Jewish Community Center.

 In January, Warren’s University of Larchmont Bar was shot up and Ryan Rulong later convicted.